uber-perfect-cell/pipe-viewer-haiku/README.md

 ## This fork

 An implementation of pipe-viewer, a gtk based application on Haiku!
 Doing this because is SMTube is so bloody ugly and outdated.
 This fork does ignore the CLI version.
+Differences are:
+- New icons and theming
+- A mimalloc check
+- Different prefrences
+This fork has 0 technical improvements, all changes are made on basis of my own prefrences.

 ## To Do